Renegades (esports)

-Renegades (Note: Previously known as the Detroit Renegades and LA Renegades.) is an American professional esports organization.
-It has teams competing in Call of Duty, Counter-Strike: Global Offensive, Fortnite, Overwatch, Super Smash Bros., Rocket League, iRacing and Valorant.
-The organization previously had a League of Legends team that qualified for the 2016 North American League of Legends Championship Series (LCS), but it was sold to Team EnVyUs after the owners were banned from NA LCS ownership.
+Renegades (Note: Previously known as the Detroit Renegades and LA Renegades.) was an American esports organization.
+It had teams competing in multiple titles, including Call of Duty, Counter-Strike: Global Offensive, Fortnite, Overwatch, Super Smash Bros., Rocket League, iRacing and Valorant.

+Renegades began as a League of Legends team named Misfits that qualified for the 2016 North American League of Legends Championship Series (NA LCS), but its NA LCS slot was sold to Team EnVyUs in 2016 after its owners were banned from NA LCS team ownership.

 In September 2016, professional basketball player Jonas Jerebko purchased the rights to the Renegades franchise.

+In October 2022, Renegades released its last team (an Apex Legends roster) and suspended its operations indefinitely.

-Current divisions
+Former divisions

 Call of Duty

 On August 30, 2016, Renegades signed the former members of Dream Team known as Ground Zero.
 KiLLa, Chino, Sender and Diabolic had already qualified for the 2016 Call of Duty World League Championship by earning enough CWL Championship Points from Stage 1 and Stage 2 of the CWL.
 At the event, the team lost their first two matches in Group D to Epsilon eSports and Team Allegiance and then forfeited their match against PuLse Gaming after KiLLa didn't show up for the series.
-Renegades finished 25th-32nd.
+Renegades finished 25th–32nd.
 KiLLa was dropped less than a week later and was replaced by Ivy the following day.